Top 9 Best Glitch & Stutter Pedals 2023

 • Calibration

 The Infinite Jet has a powerful brain inside it.
-Pressing the central Bypass and B footswitches for a couple of seconds enters the pedal into calibration mode.ย Now, connecting an instrument and playing a few passages of notes and chords will educate the Jets unit to adjust and react accordingly.
+Pressing the central Bypass and B footswitches for a couple of seconds enters the pedal into calibration mode.
+Now, connecting an instrument and playing a few passages of notes and chords will educate the Jets unit to adjust and react accordingly.

 • Trigger Modes

-A metallic witch on the pedal helps toggle between three trigger modes.ย You can choose between โ€œPoly,โ€ โ€œMono,โ€ and โ€œManualโ€ modes here.ย In Poly mode, any note or chord played will continue sustaining into the following played passage, giving way to some intriguing, sustained harmonies.ย โ€œMonoโ€ mode is slightly more direct and will only sustain a single note or chord at a time.
-In the โ€œManualโ€ setting, either of the modes can be used independently.
+A metallic witch on the pedal helps toggle between three trigger modes.
+You can choose between “Poly,” “Mono,” and “Manual” modes here.
+In Poly mode, any note or chord played will continue sustaining into the following played passage, giving way to some intriguing, sustained harmonies.

 • Envelop Time/LFO Shape

-You can further deep dive into a note or chordโ€™s attack or decay time by adjusting the โ€œEnvelop Timeโ€ knob.ย The pedal brings 6 different waveforms to your disposal.
+You can further deep dive into a note or chord’s attack or decay time by adjusting the “Envelop Time” knob.
+The pedal brings 6 different waveforms to your disposal.
 You can choose between Sine, Square, Triangle, Saw (two variations), and a random mode that triggers different waveforms randomly.

 • Gain & Dry

-Placed on the top right are a couple of knobs, the first of which is the โ€œDriveโ€ control.ย You can not only control the output gain using the knob, but it also works as an equalizer to shape the toneโ€™s brightness/dullness.ย Next to it is a โ€œDryโ€ knob that acts like a kill dry control to eliminate the dry signal from the mix if needed.
+Placed on the top right are a couple of knobs, the first of which is the “Drive” control.
+You can not only control the output gain using the knob, but it also works as an equalizer to shape the tone’s brightness/dullness.
+Next to it is a “Dry” knob that acts like a kill dry control to eliminate the dry signal from the mix if needed.

-• Voices โ€“ Glitch
+• Voices – Glitch

-The general concept of the โ€œGlitchโ€ mode is that the input signal is broken down into smaller pieces and then looped.
-The mode has two subdivisions.ย In Glitch A, the chords or notes played are chopped into smaller portions, and the user can decide the playback length out of four variations.
+The general concept of the “Glitch” mode is that the input signal is broken down into smaller pieces and then looped.
+The mode has two subdivisions.
+In Glitch A, the chords or notes played are chopped into smaller portions, and the user can decide the playback length out of four variations.
 In Glitch B, the chunks of the input signal are played back randomly.

-• Voices โ€“ Blur & Synth
+• Voices – Blur & Synth

-The โ€œBlurโ€ voice removes the boundaries of the audio signal in that the initial attack and decay are subdued.
-This gives the sound a unique characteristic making it well-suited for ambient guitar music.ย The โ€œSynthโ€ section is subdivided into Synth A and Synth B. Some exceptionally hard-hitting synth sounds can be experienced in Synth A while Synth B recreates gentle synthesized choruses inspired by Synth pads of the 1980s.
+The “Synth” section is subdivided into Synth A and Synth B. Some exceptionally hard-hitting synth sounds can be experienced in Synth A while Synth B recreates gentle synthesized choruses inspired by Synth pads of the 1980s.

-• Voices โ€“ Swell
+• Voices – Swell

-You can create volume-based swells in the โ€œSwellโ€ voicing and generate some helpful tremolo sounds.ย Here again, there are A and B modes where Swell A triggers volume-based enveloping and Swell B helps create fuzzy, sustained violin-style tones by adding wave shaping.
+You can create volume-based swells in the “Swell” voicing and generate some helpful tremolo sounds.
+Here again, there are A and B modes where Swell A triggers volume-based enveloping and Swell B helps create fuzzy, sustained violin-style tones by adding wave shaping.

 • Dimensions/LFO Depth & Envelop Time/LFO Frequency

-Each set of voicing has variable dimensions that can be set using the โ€œDimensionsโ€ control.
-When Blur or Swell voices are selected, the Dimensions knob controls the Space/Feedback.ย In the Synth voicing, the Filter Cutoff can be managed through this control.
-In addition, you can also alter the Sample Length of the Glitch A voicing or select the Sample for Glitch B using this multifunctional knob.ย With the โ€œEnv Timeโ€ knob, the user can choose an infinite sustain time, so the previous note keeps ringing till the following note is played.
+In addition, you can also alter the Sample Length of the Glitch A voicing or select the Sample for Glitch B using this multifunctional knob.
+With the “Env Time” knob, the user can choose an infinite sustain time, so the previous note keeps ringing till the following note is played.
 Another exciting feature is the ability to loop notes according to the selected waveform.

 Pros:

-The Infinite Jets pedal from Hologram has so much to offer that itโ€™ll be years till you can fully understand what all itโ€™s capable of.ย With 4 voices and 2 variations in each voice, you can have many options at your disposal.
+The Infinite Jets pedal from Hologram has so much to offer that it’ll be years till you can fully understand what all it’s capable of.
+With 4 voices and 2 variations in each voice, you can have many options at your disposal.
 The controls are engineered in such a way that they adjust according to the modes to give you ultimate control.

 Cons:

-Where the complexity of the pedal is its strength, it also happens to be its weakness.ย Perhaps more suited for seasoned veterans, the Infinite Jets may not be the best choice for beginners or intermediate guitar players who consider themselves a bit technologically challenged.
+Where the complexity of the pedal is its strength, it also happens to be its weakness.
+Perhaps more suited for seasoned veterans, the Infinite Jets may not be the best choice for beginners or intermediate guitar players who consider themselves a bit technologically challenged.

 9. EM-III-Multi-Head Octave Echo

-The EM-III furthers the legacy of Solid Gold Fxโ€™s former flagship device, the Electro Man.
+The EM-III furthers the legacy of Solid Gold Fx’s former flagship device, the Electro Man.

-Packed inside the much smaller EM-III is a technically advanced circuit board capable ofย delivering analog echo warmth, pristine digital delay, profound fluttering echo repeats, intense glitching, and momentary oscillation features.
+Packed inside the much smaller EM-III is a technically advanced circuit board capable of delivering analog echo warmth, pristine digital delay, profound fluttering echo repeats, intense glitching, and momentary oscillation features.

-And donโ€™t think that the pedal can only be limited to serving guitar players.ย You can use it with synths and even drum machines to create exciting glitch and stuttering patterns to break free from conventionality.
+And don’t think that the pedal can only be limited to serving guitar players.
+You can use it with synths and even drum machines to create exciting glitch and stuttering patterns to break free from conventionality.

 Key Features: